-In 2020, the Company launched its first e-commerce platform selling its selling its lead aesthetic brand, Laboratoire Dr Renaud directly to consumers.
+In 2020, the Company launched its first e-commerce platform, through which it sells its dermocosmetic brands directly to consumers.
 In 2021, the Company added additional resources to build its online presence and will continue to do so in the future.